Wrath of Empire

-Wrath of Empire is the second book in the flintlock fantasy trilogy Gods of Blood and Powder written by American author Brian McClellan.
+Wrath of Empire is a fantasy novel by American author Brian McClellan, the second book in the flintlock fantasy trilogy Gods of Blood and Powder.
 It was published by Orbit Books in 2018.
 The third and last book in the series, titled Blood of Empire, was released on December 3, 2019.

 Plot

 After the invasion of Fatrasta and the capital city of Landfall, thousands of refugees seek the safety of Lady Flint's soldiers as she prepares for another war to prevent the return of Gods walking the world.

 In the capital, Blackhat spy Michel Bravis must infiltrate the invading Dynize to find a person named Mara.
 Succeeding in this mission could mean winning the war.

 Meanwhile, the Mad Lancers led by Mad Ben Styke are building their own army.
 They are sent on a mission to find and destroy the third Godstone, led by the bloodmage Ka-poel.
 But what they find may not be what they're looking for.